-The prime contractor may ask that the retainage fund be reduced to the value of the work remaining under the contract; moreover, once all the work other than landscaping is completed, the contractor can ask for return of all amounts retained.51 The statute does not require the prime contractor or the owner to give notice to potential claimants of a request to diminish or eliminate the retainage fund.
-However, the prime contractor's right to reduce the fund is said to be "subject to" the remainder of the statute.52 The evident intent (nowhere clearly stated) is that the public body should refuse to reduce the retainage fund if there are outstanding claims against the fund.
-For this reason, a subcontractor or supplier claimant should consider asserting claims against the fund promptly, even if work is continuing at the site.
+The prime contractor may ask that the retainage fund be reduced to the value of the work remaining under the contract; moreover, once all the work other than landscaping is completed, the contractor can ask for return of all amounts retained (other then five percent of the landscaping cost).
+51 The statute does not require the prime contractor or the owner to give notice to potential claimants of a request to diminish or eliminate the retainage fund.
+However, the contractor's right to reduce the fund is said to be "subject to" the remainder of the statute.
+52 The evident intent (nowhere clearly stated) is that the public body should refuse to reduce the retainage fund if there are outstanding claims against the fund.
+For this reason, a subcontractor or supplier claimant should consider asserting claims against the fund promptly, even if work is continuing at the site, so that the fund is not paid out before the claimant has a chance to make a claim.